1mckenna/crackerjack-docker/README.md

 ## SSL
-* If you're wanting to use your own certificates bind mount them to the following locations otherwise they will be generated on the start of the container
+* If you're wanting to use your own certificates bind mount them to the following locations otherwise self signed certs will be generated on the start of the container
   * /root/crackerjack/data/config/http/ssl.pem
   * /root/crackerjack/data/config/http/ssl.crt

-## SSL via Reverse Proxy (i.e. traefik)
+## SSL via Reverse Proxy
-* If you're planning to utilize a reverse proxy to serve the application, this can be easily done by modifying the start.sh script to comment out the standard configuration and uncomment the related variables and dockerCMD under the Reverse Proxy Section (sample values have been left as an example).
+* If you're planning to utilize a reverse proxy (i.e. traefik) to serve the application, this can be easily done by modifying the start.sh script to comment out the standard configuration and uncomment the related variables and dockerCMD under the Reverse Proxy Section (sample values have been left as an example).
 * The logs for gunicorn are being logged to /var/log/gunicorn.log inside the container if you're wanting to bind mount them.
   * Additionally, you can customize the logging by modifyng entrypoint.sh and rerunning build.sh